xrobin/xavamess/README.md

 xavamess
 =============

-A compilation of miscellaneous functions developed by me over the years.
+A compilation of miscellaneous functions I developed over the years.

 Installation
 -------